sadnicka/movelab.github.io/_news/announcement_9.md

 ---
 layout: post
-date: 2021-10-01 07:59:00-0400
+date: 2023-09-01 07:59:00-0400
 inline: true
 related_posts: false
 ---

-Thank you to the Dystonia Medical Research Foundation for bringing our community together at their Workshop.
-I discussed how the field of motor control can contribute to our knowledge of dystonic networks particularly at a mechanistic level.
+Symposium at Royal College of Music co-organised with Maria Herrojo Ruiz.
+Thank you to the panel, RCM colleagues and brilliant audience.
+Really enjoyed the informative discussions that flowed around the neuroscience of expert performance.
+Made possible by outreach grants from the Guarantors of Brain and Goldsmiths.